Al Hansen: Biography

-Born in New York City, Al Hansen was a friend to Yoko Ono and John Cage.
-While serving in Germany in World War II, Hansen pushed a piano off the roof of a five-story building.
-This act became the foundation of one of his most recognized performance pieces, the Yoko Ono Piano Drop.
+Hansen was born in 1927 in New York City, to a family of Norwegian heritage.
+He was a friend to several notable artists, including Yoko Ono and John Cage.
+Hansen served in Germany during World War II.
+During his service, Hansen once pushed a piano off the roof of a five-story building, which became the foundation of one of his most recognized performance pieces, the Yoko Ono Piano Drop.
 Many artists have also destroyed or altered pianos including John Cage, Joseph Beuys, Nam June Paik and Raphael Montañez Ortiz.

 Hansen studied with composer John Cage at the now famous 1958 Composition Class at the New School for Social Research in New York City along with fellow students, Dick Higgins, George Brecht, and Allan Kaprow amongst others.
-Hansen was a frequent visitor to The Factory, Andy Warhol's studio in New York.
 Hansen was perhaps best known for his performance pieces, his participation in Happenings, and for his collages in which he often used cigarette butts and candy bar wrappers as the raw materials, among them numerous variations of a sculpture referring to the Venus of Willendorf.

 He wrote an important book about performance art, A Primer of Happenings and Time Space Art published by Something Else Press in 1965.

 In 1966 he attended the Destruction in Art Symposium in London organized by Gustav Metzger, where he met and befriended many of the Viennese Action Artists.
 In October 1966 Otto Muhl organized an event called "Action Concert for Al Hansen" in Vienna.

+Hansen was a frequent visitor to The Factory, Andy Warhol's studio in New York.
+In 1969, Hansen founded the underground magazine Kiss, which featured a gossip column by Warhol and contributions by his Factory superstars.

 He was an art professor at Rutgers College in Newark, New Jersey, into the 1970s.